-In this post, we’ll explore how therapies such as massage, aromatherapy, reflexology and acupuncture can gently support you in managing treatment side effects and enhancing your overall well-being.
-Research has shown that these therapies can help reduce symptoms like pain, anxiety low mood and fatigue.
+In this post, we’ll explore a few complementary therapies—massage, aromatherapy, reflexology, and acupuncture—that can gently support you in managing treatment side effects and enhancing your overall wellbeing.
+Research shows these therapies may help reduce symptoms such as pain, anxiety, low mood, and fatigue, offering comfort and balance throughout your treatment journey.

 Integrating Complementary Therapies in Cancer Care

 Complementary therapies offer supportive options that work alongside your conventional treatments.
 These therapies are part of a holistic approach to care, which aims to address the whole person—mind, body, and spirit.
-By integrating these therapies into your treatment plan, you can enhance your overall well-being and support your body.
+By integrating these therapies into your treatment plan, you can enhance your overall well-being and support your body, soothe your mind, and enhance your overall sense of wellbeing.

 Massage Therapy: A Soothing Touch for Cancer Care